FranceBe/dashboards/README.md

 ---

 - `start` : use `per-env` to call either `start:development` or `start:production` depending on the variable `NODE_ENV`.
 By default this variable is set to `development`.
 This script will start the express app that serve the front-end.
+App will be accessible on port 4000.
 - `start:development`: start the express in app with hot reload and serve the front-end also with hot reload.
 - `start:production`: build the app and start it in production mode.
 - `start-front`: use `per-env` to call either `start-front:development` or `start-front:production` depending on the variable `NODE_ENV`.
 By default